Targeted charging review (TCR)

 Transmission network use of systems (tnuos)

-Transmission Network Use of System, or TNUoS, charges are calculated for each MPAN for the full year and billed equally every month.
+Transmission Network Use of System (TNUoS or TUoS) charges are calculated for each MPAN for the full year and billed equally every month.

 What a tnuos charge covers